WSIR

 WSIR (1490 kHz) is a commercial AM radio station broadcasting an Urban Gospel radio format.
 Licensed to Winter Haven, Florida, the station serves the Lakeland - Winter Haven area of Central Florida.
 The station is currently owned by Ferris Waller, through licensee Walco Enterprises LLC.

-During the pandemic, WSIR has had economic problems and may be off the air.
+The station filed a notification of silence with the FCC on 22 June 2026, and is off the air.